SarahSchilling618/project-4/README.md

 *  We perfomed a few SQL queries on the original data set and found that all patients who scored above a 7 on the cognitive test did not have dementia, while all patients who scored below a 7 did have dementia, explaining the 100% accuracy of the model.
 *  Due to the perfect accuracy of our model, we decided to run a second random forest test, this time eliminating the cognitive test scores column as well as dropping two additional columns: depression_status_No, and apoe_4_Negative.
 These two columns had partner columns (depression_status_Yes, and apoe_4_Positive) which were mutually exclusive and could have created further unwanted correlation between columns in the data set, affecting the outcome of the model.
 *  The second random forest test yielded an accuracy score of 0.80.
 We then looked at the feature importance scores again and observed that depression_status_Yes had a score of 0.212, which was relatively high in comparison to the other columns.
 *  We went back to the data set and performed further SQL queries.
 We found that no patients who tested postive for dementia answered "yes" to having depression.
-We concluded that this was likely an error in the data set, due to the extreme improbability that all 515 patients who were negative dementia were also negative for depression.
+We concluded that this was likely an error in the data set, due to the extreme improbability that all patients who were negative dementia were also negative for depression.

+## Ethical Considerations / Closing Remarks
+There are significant ethical considerations involved with conducting a cognitive test.
+Some people may not immediately take the test because they don't necessarily want to know their diagnosis.
+They may want to retain control over their lives and try to better themselves through altering lifestyle choices without having this diagnosis on their consciousness.
+They may not want to know they have dementia and have this inescapable fate.
+A low accuracy model without cognitive test scores just shows that dementia is a complicated condition and does not have one known cause.
+The research is still limited.
+You can do stuff about smoking, weight, diet, etc., but once you have the cognitive test results, you essentially have the diagnosis.